 For specific details on how to connect your Facebook page to your Shopify account, you can view the Shopify guide here.

-Once you've done the above, you can easily add the Instagram sales channel to your Shopify store, which connects the product that you have in Shopify to your Instagram business profile.
+Once you've done the above, you can easily add the Instagram Sales Channel to your Shopify store, which connects the products from your Shopify page to your Instagram business profile.

-To do this, head to your Shopify admin and click to “+” button beside the "Sales channels” heading.
+To do this, head to your Shopify admin and click on the "+" button located beside the "Sales Channels" heading.

 You'll need to log into your Facebook account page to authenticate your Instagram account in the sales channel.

-Once the Instagram sales channel is installed, you can enable the feature by visiting Shopping under Business Settings in the Instagram app.
+Once the Instagram Sales Channel is installed, you can enable the feature in your settings on Instagram.

-Here's the complete BigCommerce guide on how to it.
+Here's the complete BigCommerce guide on how to do it.

 How to Tag Products with Instagram Shoppable Posts

 Once you get access to shoppable posts on Instagram and you've completed all the steps listed above, adding tags to your posts is quick and easy.